Encrypted Internet traffic classification using a supervised Spiking Neural Network: Proposed model

 \subsection{Dataset generation}

-To generate the data, we used two public datasets from University of New Brunswick (UNB) called ``2016 ISCX VPN-nonVPN traffic dataset'' from~\cite{Draper-Gil2016} and ``2017 ISCX Tor-nonTor dataset'' from~\cite{lashkari2017characterization}, both used in the closely related works~\cite{Lotfollahi2020, Shapira2019}.
-They comprise a range of packet captures (pcap) format files corresponding to traffic flow captures of five main classes (Video, VoIP, Chat, File Transfer and Browsing) using three different types of encryption (unencrypted, VPN and Tor).
-We converted them into comma separated values (CSV) files containing arrival times and sizes in order to exploit the data.
-We have not considered any restriction about the amount of packets or their size.
-Again it is important to note that there is no Browsing-VPN data in the ISCX dataset, so we have not used this type of data for training or testing our model (as neither did the authors of~\cite{Draper-Gil2016,lashkari2017characterization,Lotfollahi2020, Shapira2019}).
-Introducing such a traffic and doing a fair comparison with other approaches when it is included is left as future work.
+To generate the data, we used two public datasets from the University of New Brunswick (UNB) called ``2016 ISCX VPN-nonVPN traffic dataset'' from~\cite{Draper-Gil2016} and ``2017 ISCX Tor-nonTor dataset'' from~\cite{lashkari2017characterization}, both used in the closely related works~\cite{Lotfollahi2020, Shapira2019}.
+They comprise a range of packet captures (pcap) format files corresponding to traffic flow captures of five main classes (Video, VoIP, Chat, File Transfer, and Browsing) using three different types of encryption (Unencrypted, VPN, and Tor).
+We converted them into comma-separated values (CSV) files containing arrival times and sizes to exploit the data.
+We have not considered any restriction about the number of packets or their size.
+Again it is important to note that there is no Browsing-VPN data in the ISCX dataset, so we have not used this type of data for training or testing our model (as neither did the authors of~\cite{Draper-Gil2016,lashkari2017characterization, Lotfollahi2020, Shapira2019}).
+Introducing such traffic and making a fair comparison with other approaches when it is included is left as future work.